sahosskhan/charity-wave/README.md

 ## Features
-- Basically This is a front-end project there are no functionality & features that can be explore.
+- Basically, This is a front-end project with no functionality & features that can be explored.
-- There use JSON for dynamically design implementation
+- They use JSON for dynamic design implementation
-- You Can find 4 Categories Of Donations to donate
+- You Can Find 4 Categories Of Donations to donate
-- You Can see detailed information about the categories donation
+- You Can see detailed information about the categories of donation
-- You Can Donate Some Money on various donation catagories
+- You Can Donate Some Money in various donation categories
 - You Can See The Statistics Report Of Your donation as pie charts
 - There Are 5 main routes Home, Donate, My Donation, Statistics.